anishjha93/zerocode-wiki/What-is-Zerocode-Testing.md

 > You point to any JSON file and run.
 Hosts details are in the `.properties` file by `@TargetEnv`

 + Also you can run as a `Suite` pointing to the root of a `package`.

+Both Declarative and Extensible
+===

+**While** Zerocode framework is light-weight and simple to write test intentions in JSON format, **at the same time** we can customize/extend it to add our own flavours.

+For instance, we can add custom _Http Headers_ to the entire test-suite or an individual test-case, automate _OAuth2_, or use our own flavour of _Apache Kafka Client_ to deal with _Kafka Brokers_ and much more stuff.

+And making all these things is **super easy** and **straight forward**.